neopragma/ruby-galaxy/README.md

 ### Continuing with: Echo - Implement "Given the application is available"

 We've implemented the first Cucumber step for the Echo story, but it only runs in the development environment.
-We need it to run in production, per the Definition of Done.
-The next step toward that goal is to set up Continuous Integration, so a build will run automatically whenever the team commits changes to version control.
+We need it to run with an automated CI build, too.
+Our next step is to set up Continuous Integration, so a build will run automatically whenever the team commits changes to version control.

 For our project, the team has selected Travis CI for continuous integration support.
 A minimal .travis.yml file looks like this: